luis-milkeys/auto-sparkle-app/README.md

 As mentioned previously, this app is a `daily usage based` application, it will remember the last image you downloaded with the app from Derpibooru, and from that image, will fetch all the images you haven't downloaded yet, so you can choose which image you want to download.

-The app the created a "queue" of images to be downloaded.
+The app then creates a "queue" of images to be downloaded.
 Once you are happy with the images you have chosen, you can click on the big "download" button to, as the name suggests, download everything.

 The images will be saved locally to your phone on three separated folders, one for Imagens, one for AI generated content, and another one for videos.